Iestyn Davies MBE (19 November)

 In 2004 he won the Audience Prize at the London Handel Singing Competition and in 2010 was named ‘Young Artist of the Year’ by the Royal Philharmonic Society.
 Since then he has occupied the ranks of today’s top countertenors on stage and in the opera house.
 His many roles include that of Ottone in Monteverdi’s L’incoronazione di Poppea at Zürich and Glyndebourne, Oberon in Britten’s A Midsummer Night’s Dream and the voice of Apollo in the same composer’s Death in Venice.
 Conductors with whom he has worked include Gustavo Dudamel, Sir John Eliot Gardiner, Ton Koopman and Sir Charles Mackerras.

-He is an ardent supporter of Liverpool FC, an enthusiast for historic buildings and churches, an ambassador for the Landmark Trust, and his Alan Bennett impressions have gained admiration from none other than Dame Maggie Smith and Sir Nicholas Hytner, in whose production of Farinelli and the King he sang the title role on Broadway in 2017.
+He is an ardent supporter of Liverpool FC, an enthusiast for historic buildings and churches, and his Alan Bennett impressions have gained admiration from none other than Dame Maggie Smith and Sir Nicholas Hytner.

 Our vice-president Martin Neary will act as benevolent interrogator this evening.